Virtual Insanity: In popular culture

 The music video for "Virtual Insanity" has been parodied, referred to, remixed, or imitated in countless music videos, television shows, and internet memes.
 A TV promo by comedian Chris Rock was made for the 1997 MTV Video Music Awards, whereby Rock imitates Jay Kay in a comedic fashion through digital superimposition.
 In 2007, the video's original director, Jonathan Glazer, uploaded a parody of the video whereby the room was digitally turned into a bathroom and had Jay Kay appear to interact with patrons in a comedic fashion, again using digital superimposition.

 Austin Mahone and Pitbull took inspiration from it in the video for their 2014 single "Mmm Yeah", and it is one of the many songs parodied in the video for FIDLAR's 2015 single "40oz. on Repeat".
 Other notable parodies include a cutaway from the season 14 Family Guy episode "Scammed Yankees", which went viral as an internet meme in 2023 under the portmanteau "Cartermiroquai".
 It was also referenced in the season 11 Robot Chicken episode "May Cause the Exact Thing You're Taking This to Avoid".
 The music video also inspired a video game entitled Jamiroquai Game, wherein the player must avoid the various objects in the scene, akin to the video.

 Junya Watanabe of Comme des Garçons presented a men's fall/winter 2022 mini fashion show in tribute to Jamiroquai's "Virtual Insanity" music video.

+In July 2026, gin brand Beefeater launched a global advertising campaign titled "Get More With 0.0" to promote its alcohol-free Beefeater 0.0% expression, partnering with Jamiroquai to coincide with the 30th anniversary of the "Virtual Insanity" music video.
+Created by agency Lucky Generals and directed by Julien & Quentin, the commercial recreated the original video's shifting-floor concept using practical in-camera effects rather than computer-generated imagery.
+It also included treadmills in a possible reference to the music video for the OK Go song "Here It Goes Again".
+The advertisement humorously reveals that Jay Kay's iconic reaching gesture toward the camera in the original 1996 video was actually him reaching for a bottle of Beefeater 0.0%.